japila-books/spark-sql-internals/docs/expressions/CreateNamedStruct.md

 # CreateNamedStruct Expression

-`CreateNamedStruct` is a <<spark-sql-Expression-CreateNamedStructLike.adoc#, CreateNamedStructLike>> expression that...FIXME
+`CreateNamedStruct` is a <<spark-sql-Expression-CreateNamedStructLike.md#, CreateNamedStructLike>> expression that...FIXME

 [[prettyName]]
 `CreateNamedStruct` uses *named_struct* for the <<expressions/Expression.md#prettyName, user-facing name>>.